-Laura Bocchi1, Romain Demangeon2, and Nobuko Yoshida3 1University of Leicester, 2Queen Mary, University of London, 3Imperial College London
+Laura Bocchi1, Romain Demangeon2, and Nobuko Yoshida3

+1University of Leicester, 2Queen Mary, University of London, 3Imperial College London

 Abstract.
 Recent work on the enhancement of typing techniques for multiparty sessions with logical annotations enables, not only the validation of structural properties of the conversations and on the sorts of the messages, but also properties on the actual values exchanged.
 However, specification and verification of mutual effects of multiple cross-session interactions are still an open problem.
 We introduce a multiparty logical proof system with virtual states that enables the tractable specification and validation of fine-grained inter-session correctness properties of processes participating in several interleaved sessions.
-We present a sound and relatively complete static verification method.
+We present a sound and relative complete static verification method, and justify its expressiveness by giving a sound and complete embedding into Hennessy-Milner logic.